chrishoermann/zod-prisma-types/Readme.md

 ## Known issues and Limitations<!-- omit from toc -->

-> - Since `zod version 3.21.2` some schemas throw a typescript error.
-Please use `zod version 3.21.1` until this issue is resolved.
-Feel free to also add some weight to the [zod issue on github](https://github.com/colinhacks/zod/issues/2184).
-Since `zod-prisma-type version 3.1.0` you can also use `useTypeAssertions = true` in the generator config to override the type system.
-Use this option at your own risk.
-See [useTypeAssertions](#usetypeassertions) for more information.
 > - Lowercase model names will result in Errors and duplicate schema names in the generated schemas.
 Please use uppercase model names and prismas `@@map()` directive when using lowercase table names in the datebase to avoid this issue.
 > - The `satisfies` operator: As some people have pointed out the `input` and `output` schemas and some of the `relation` schemas are typed as `z.ZodType<myType>`.
 This is required by zod for recursice types to work properly as [stated in the docs](https://zod.dev/?id=recursive-types).
 This has the downside that some zod methods like `.merge()`, `.omit()`, etc. are not available on these types.